Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-IgA nephropathy is also called Berger’s disease.
-Two French doctors, Jean Berger and Nicole Hinglais, discovered the condition.
+Another common name for IgA nephropathy is Berger’s disease.
+Two French doctors, Jean Berger and Nicole Hinglais, discovered IgA nephropathy in the late 1960s.

 Advertisement